More U.S. hotel deals expected in 2012

 Despite concerns about debt troubles in Europe and economic uncertainty in the United States, some noted hotel transactions have been announced in recent weeks.

-Blackstone Group (BX.N), which owns Hilton Worldwide, agreed to buy U.S. budget chains Motel 6 and Studio 6 from France’s Accor for $1.2 billion in late May.
-Last week, Marriott International MAR.N said it would pay $210 million to assume management of Gaylord Entertainment’s GET.N convention-focused hotels.
+Blackstone Group, which owns Hilton Worldwide, agreed to buy U.S. budget chains Motel 6 and Studio 6 from France’s Accor for $1.2 billion in late May.
+Last week, Marriott International said it would pay $210 million to assume management of Gaylord Entertainment’s convention-focused hotels.

-“Both deals indicate that the capital markets are there for transactions,” Thomas Corcoran, chairman and co-founder of FelCor Lodging Trust FCH.N, told Reuters at the New York University International Hospitality Industry conference on Monday.
+“Both deals indicate that the capital markets are there for transactions,” Thomas Corcoran, chairman and co-founder of FelCor Lodging Trust, told Reuters at the New York University International Hospitality Industry conference on Monday.

 Felcor, a real estate investment trust, announced on Monday it had sold six hotels for $103 million.